orangecloud-labs/CDNconsole/README.md

   **Purge Zones** - Purges the entire Pull Zone specified with the Pull Zone ID

-  **view Zones** – Displays the list of all Pull Zones on the account with the Pull Zone ID, date of creation and the Zone URL.
+  **View Zones** – Displays the list of all Pull Zones on the account with the Pull Zone ID, date of creation and the Zone URL.

 ###Push Zone